 Presently, Jenkins is attempting to set up a new chronic disease and clinical trials centre at the Department of Nutritional Sciences.
-“The clinical trials are going to be very important for testing the effects of diets on chronic disease throughout the life cycle with obvious relevance to the Centre for Child Nutrition & Health [CCNH],” he says.
-“It would mean that the CCNH researchers will have a clinical trials apparatus in place to test the concepts and theories they are generating in the area of child health.
+“The clinical trials are going to be very important for testing the effects of diets on chronic disease throughout the life cycle with obvious relevance to The Joannah & Brian Lawson Centre for Child Nutrition [Lawson Centre],” he says.
+“It would mean that the Lawson Centre researchers will have a clinical trials apparatus in place to test the concepts and theories they are generating in the area of child health.
 This centre will help to bridge health research in young and older populations.
 Major chronic diseases either start or have their roots in childhood and before.”

-Jenkins says that he is excited about the new opportunities for collaboration with the government agencies, NGOs, food industry and other partners through the Centre for Child Nutrition & Health.
+Jenkins says that he is excited about the new opportunities for collaboration with the government agencies, NGOs, food industry and other partners through The Joannah & Brian Lawson Centre for Child Nutrition.
 “In our work, we already collaborate with government and industry partners and other academic and clinical institutions.
 Partnerships are tremendously important, and we will all benefit from new connections.”